pitfail/pitfail-reports/report1/report1.rst

 Stakeholders
 ------------

-1. Ad Space purchasers.
-2. People with an interest in the fincancial markets who lack the means or willingness to interact with the Real Market directly.
+- *Advertisers* who purchase ads on the website
+- *Spectators* interested in finance who do not wish to invest in the real market
-3. Teachers of economics courses (and the students of those teachers).
+- *Teachers* of economics courses and their *students*

 Actors and Goals
 ----------------
+- TODO

 Actors
 ~~~~~~
-1. Player, participates by buying and selling items and managing a portfolio
+- *Player* who participates by buying and selling securities
-2. Coordinator, controls/runs a league
+- *Coordinator* responsible for administering a *league*

 Goals
 ~~~~~